AlemTuzlak/react-igniter/README.md

 - Choosing between typescript & javascript components.
 - Adding storybook with the first story already set up.
 - Choosing between default and named component export
+- Choosing if you want to include the useTranslations hook from i18n
 - Choosing if you want to include index file that exports the component or not

 The generated output will be a folder containing the above mentioned features, the folder content will differ depending on the options you choose.